How the Hockey Canada scandal will affect IIHF world juniors host cities | CBC News

 "We have strong hockey traditions, but also really strong activities by the hockey associations to promote diversity and to make sure that people realize hockey belongs to all of us, not just to a few."

 Hockey Canada invited Halifax to bid after the International Ice Hockey Federation (IIHF) pulled the tournament from Russia following its invasion of Ukraine.
-Halifax, in a joint bid with Moncton, won the rights to host the event in May.
+In May, Halifax, in a joint bid with Moncton, won the rights to host the event.

-That was also the month when intense pressure began mounting on Hockey Canada following revelations it had quietly settled a lawsuit after a woman claimed she was sexually assaulted by eight players, including members of the world junior team, following a 2018 gala in London, Ont.
+At that time, intense pressure began to mount against Hockey Canada following revelations it had quietly settled a lawsuit after a woman claimed she was sexually assaulted by eight players, including members of the world junior team, following a 2018 gala in London, Ont.

-After a summer filled with disastrous news for the scandal-plagued national sport organization Hockey Canada announced last month that its CEO and board of directors would step aside.
+After a summer filled with disastrous news for the scandal-plagued national sport organization, Hockey Canada announced last month its CEO and board of directors would step aside.

-A recently de-classified report to Halifax city council shows a $1 million investment as part of the city's bid for the world juniors event, while the province of Nova Scotia has committed to spend $2 million.
+A recently de-classified report to Halifax city council shows a $1 million investment as part of the city's bid for the world juniors, while the province of Nova Scotia has committed $2 million.

-New Brunswick and Moncton haven't shared their individual commitments yet, but their total comes to $2 million.
+New Brunswick and Moncton haven't shared their individual commitments, but their total comes to $2 million.

 Officials confident of economic success